Science on Trial

 Fraud is the one failure mode the institution acknowledges.
 The other three are what happens when the protocol is optional.

-”Science is self-correcting”
+”But science is self-correcting”

 If self-correction means publishing a retraction, yes.
 If it means the update propagating through the literature, no.